-42. Whistle.-Police pattern, but with silver chain.
+42. Whistle.-Police pattern, but white metal chain.

-43. Boots.-Black calf Wellington boots, or black ankle laced boots with plain toe cap, as the circumstances require.
+43. Boots.-Black calf Wellington boots, black ankle laced boots with plain toe cap, as circumstances require.

 Chief Inspectors and Sub-Divisional Inspectors.

 44. Cap.-Cap, Forage, universal (Army) pattern.
 Blue Cloth, with black mohair band.
 The two small buttons to be plain nickel silver.
 The badge to be worn in front on the mohair band to consist of a nickel silver laurel wreath surrounding a globe in nickel silver.